michalpasztamobica/mbed-os/TESTS/mqtt/README.md

 The tests are by default using user "mbed" and password "1234", so consider setting those on your broker or adjust the tests.

-Make sure

 Bear in mind that MQTT user/password is sent in raw text and it has nothing to do with proper TLS encryption described below.

 ***MQTT TLS***

 By default port 8883 is used for TLS-protected MQTT communication.

 When the MQTT broker is set up as described above, just follow [this tutorial](http://www.steves-internet-guide.com/mosquitto-tls/) to set up the mqtt broker and all certificates.
 Use `tls_version tlsv1.2`.
-There is a default certificate provided in the MQTT test suite.

 ***MQTT-SN***